 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Sea-lion, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Abahinda Clan, Royal, Watercolor, Armed, Harp, Azure, Boa, Overall, Overall (line of division), Charged, Charles III of the United Kingdom, Ogee, Counterflory, Stringed, Crown, Closed royal crown, Party per fess, Quarterly, Outlined in sable, Two, Elizabeth II of the United Kingdom, In fess, Coat of arms, Inescutcheon, Fess, Flory, Personal, Gules, Illuminated, Interpreted, Langued, Leopard, Lion, Metal beaten, Monkey, Or, Pale, Statant, Fimbriated, Leather, Argent, Civic, Rampant, Sable, Vert, Drum, Tierced per fess, Double tressure, Three and One.
+Abahinda Clan, Royal, Watercolor, Armed, Harp, Azure, Boa, British Monarchy, Overall, Overall (line of division), Charged, Charles III of the United Kingdom, Ogee, Counterflory, Stringed, Crown, Closed royal crown, Party per fess, Quarterly, Outlined in sable, Two, Elizabeth II of the United Kingdom, In fess, Coat of arms, Inescutcheon, Fess, Flory, Personal, Gules, Illuminated, Interpreted, Langued, Leopard, Lion, Monkey, Or, Pale, Statant, Fimbriated, Leather, Argent, Civic, Rampant, Sable, Vert, Drum, Tierced per fess, Double tressure, Three and One.

 Dr. Antonio Salmerón y Cabañas,